daleghent/nina/README.md

 * By entering camera and telescope specs a rectangle with the respective field of view is generated
 * The rectangle can be rotated and dragged to the desired location
 * Once satisfied the coordinates where the rectangle is located can be set for a sequence to start imaging
+* Offline Framing Atlas with an interactive map

 ### Image History
 * Thumbnail and statistics of images during an image session